ehsanl/Ehsan_Lotfi_task/README.md

 become_method: sudo

-Running Playbook
+Running Playbook using Jenkins

 Once all values are updated, you can then run the playbook against your nodes.

-Playbook executed as root user - with ssh key:
-$ ansible-playbook -i hosts tomcat-setup.yml

-Playbook executed as root user - with password:
-$ ansible-playbook -i hosts tomcat-setup.yml --ask-pass

-Playbook executed as sudo user - with password:
-$ ansible-playbook -i hosts tomcat-setup.yml --ask-pass --ask-become-pass

-Playbook executed as sudo user - with ssh key and sudo password:
-$ ansible-playbook -i hosts tomcat-setup.yml --ask-become-pass

-Playbook executed as sudo user - with ssh key and passwordless sudo:
-$ ansible-playbook -i hosts tomcat-setup.yml --ask-become-pass
+To use a Declarative Pipeline all you need is to put the Jenkinsfile in the root of your project in source repository